 - Stuff to do one day

 - That which it would be nice to do

 Feel free to edit the categories as you wish.

 Then I go through the last 3-4 months of my bullet journal bullets.
 I get EVERYTHING out that still needs doing, onto one of those four sheets of paper.

 Really urgent, MUST DO RIGHT NOW jobs go on sticky notes.
 But use these with caution or you’ll set yourself up for more overwhelm.
 By really urgent, I don’t mean “do the washing”, or “write a blog post”.
 I mean things like “pay road tax so I can drive my car without getting arrested tomorrow”.
 And “buy cat food so my kittens don’t starve from my lack of organisation”.

-The major advantage of this when you’re feeling stuck and overwhelmed is that you are bound to find a load of stuff you no longer need to do.
-There will also be several things you’ve moved over to new lists and then completed.
+Consider the major motivational advantages to doing this when you’re feeling stuck and overwhelmed.
+There will be stuff on the lists that you no longer need to do.
+Also there will be several things you’ve moved over to new lists and then completed.
 So you can cross them off (which is oh-so-satisfying).

-Once your lists are completed, you can either copy them into your bullet journal on four new pages.
+your lists are complete.
+So copy them into your bullet journal on four new pages.
 Or you can spend time highlighting and prioritising them, depending on your preferences.

 I’ll spare you the actual lists, as this time round most of my entries are mainly very dull or rather distressing in nature, but the photo is of my preferred surroundings as I do this.
 A scented candle is totally necessary for soothing vibes!

 How do you deal with lingering lists?